The Plumbing Labor Shortage: Causes, Effects & Innovative Solutions

 Overcoming the Labor Shortage with Innovative Solutions

-SharkBite products are engineered to make even complex plumbing repairs and installations faster and safer, even for inexperienced workers.
+SharkBite products are engineered to make even complex plumbing repairs and installations faster and safer with the following features:

-- Installation requires no special tools, torches or chemicals, reducing install errors.
+- Installation requires no special tools, torches or chemicals, reducing install errors and safety hazards.

 - A single fitting connects different pipe sizes and materials for quicker transitions.